CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-3.md

 The setup is now built for coding agents to work with the codebase and iterate on the application itself.

-In the final part of this series, we'll add a planning surface that is designed to interact with agents as you write a specification.
+In the next part of this series ([Part 4](https://chrlschn.dev/blog/2026/08/the-unexpected-ai-stack-csharp-dotnet-part-4/)), we'll wire up telemetry and add a planning surface that is designed to interact with agents as you write a specification.
 This allows the agents to work iteratively as you build your plan.

 We'll still move with purpose so that each technical decision is clear and explained in the context of building an agentic foundation for an application.